SMS OTPs

 Use SMS only for second-factor authentication method.
 Never use SMS for sensitive transactions.

-Use SMS OTPs if you
+SMS OTPs overview

 Compared to traditional username and password login scenarios, adding a second factor is a big step up in terms of security.
 Although SMS OTP cannot match the convenience or the security of more sophisticated methods, they have the advantage of relying on nothing but cell service on the user device.